Chapter One: The First Step

-Ash picked up the pokeball that contained Pichu and stared at it.
+Ash picked up the Poke Ball that contained Pichu and stared at it curiously.
 "What was it doing in here, anyway?"

 "Eating my computer cords," Oak growled.
-"Electric types can consume electricity as a food source.
-Anything with an electric current is like a never-ending banquet to them.
-Usually, they don't come into the lab because I have a charge station in the corral specifically designed for electric types, but that little rat is quite the prankster.
+"Electric-types can consume electricity as a food source.
+Anything with an electric current is a snack to them.
+Usually, they don't come into the lab because I have a charge station in the corral specifically designed for that purpose, but that little rat is always up to no good.
 It prefers to give me grief and eat my important equipment rather than take the easy way out in the corral."

 The Professor nodded.
-"Yes.
+"Of course.
 There are charge stations at Pokemon Centers that Pichu can eat from, though.
 I'd advise letting it do that as much as possible.
-Pichu are fairly weak electric types, so they have to build up their electricity by consuming it."
+Pichu are fairly weak electric-types, so they have to build up their electricity by consuming it."

-Delia glanced at Pyro, who was sniffing at the spot on his belly where he'd been shocked.
-"I think you should recall Pyro and let him and Pichu recover in the Professor's healing machine.
+Delia glanced at Pyro, who was sniffing at the spot where he'd been shocked.
+"I think you should give Pyro and Pichu a potion or two to help them recover.
 You don't want to set off with your Pokemon already tired out."

-"Okay," Ash held Pyro's pokeball out and smiled at the fire type.
+"Yeah, sounds good," Ash held Pyro's Poke Ball out and smiled at the fire type.
 "You did great, Pyro.
 Take a quick break, alright?"

 The Charmander chirped again as Ash recalled him.
-Oak took both of the pokeballs from the boy and carried them over to another room, where they could be healed on a special machine.
+Oak took both of the Poke Balls from the boy and carried them to another room for healing.

 Ash's mother tapped his shoulder.
-"Check your Pokedex on Pichu.
+"Check your Pokedex.
 It should be updated with Pichu's information now that you've captured it.
-Find out what moves it knows."
+Find out what it can do."

 He did exactly that, pulling out the device and selecting the tab indicating the Pokemon he owned.
 Ash tapped on Pichu's name and the Pokedex recited its information.